mkdocs/mkdocs/docs/user-guide/configuration.md

 ### extra_css

 Set a list of CSS files in your `docs_dir` to be included by the theme.
-For example, the following example will include the the extra.css file within the css subdirectory in your [docs_dir](#docs_dir).
+For example, the following example will include the extra.css file within the css subdirectory in your [docs_dir](#docs_dir).

 ```yaml